0marMossa/Git-Workshop/README.md

 git log		#shows all the commmits made on this repo. git show <commit id>	#shows the changes happened in this commit.

-git push -u origin master	#push all the commits to the online repo on git hub.
+git push -u origin main	#push all the commits to the online repo on git hub.

 ```